Voice Agents

 1. Natural Language Processing (NLP)

-Voice agents can use advanced NLP to:- Transcribe speech - Convert spoken words to text (depending on audio quality)
+Voice agents can use NLP to:- Transcribe speech - Convert spoken words to text (depending on audio quality)

 - Understand intent - Determine what the caller wants (based on available training)